tangrams/tangram-docs/docs/Overviews/Projections-Overview.md

 The whole scene file is only 26 lines long, and can be found [here](https://github.com/meetar/projection-tests/blob/master/wavy.yaml).

-The general idea for any Tangram projection is the same: use a custom style with a vertex shader in it, to modify the position of the web mercator data.
+The general idea for any Tangram projection is the same: use a custom style with a vertex shader in it, to modify the position of the geometry generated from the data.

 # Making a new Tangram projection

 ## Some fine print

-Most web projections start with "geodetic" coordinates (latitude and longitude) as their starting point.
+Most map projections start with "geodetic" coordinates (latitude and longitude, often represented by "phi" ϕ and "lambda" λ) as their starting point.
 Many tilesets, including Nextzen's vector tiles, encode data in this format.
-However, in the process of importing and displaying this data, Tangram converts it to screenspace coordinates, measured in meters at the equator.
-Due to the Mercator distortion, these "Mercator meters" aren't a constant size – as they're based on projected screenspace, they represent increasingly smaller distances the further you get from the equator.
+However, by the time this data gets to the vertex shader, it's been converted into screenspace coordinates, measured in "Mercator meters."
+These strange units equal standard meters at the equator but represent increasingly smaller distances the further you get from the equator, because Mercator.

-This isn't a problem if you want to distort the Web Mercator data directly, as the "wavy" shader above does, but to reproduce any other kind of projection, you must first "unproject" these Mercator meters data back to spherical coordinates.
+This isn't a problem if you don't mind distorting the projected data directly, as the "wavy" shader above does, but to make it work with other standard projections, you must first "unproject" the data data back to spherical coordinates.

-Tangram vertex coordinates are measured in mercator meters from the center of the viewport.
-To convert a Tangram vertex position to latitude and longitude, we must also refer to another built-in "uniform" called "u_map_position", which stores the center of the viewport in Mercator meters from the top-left corner of the Web Mercator base tile, which is 180 W, 85.05 N.
+Tangram vertex coordinates are measured in Mercator meters from the center of the viewport.
+To convert a Tangram vertex position to latitude and longitude, we must also refer to another [built-in uniform](../shaders.md#built-in_uniforms) called "u_map_position", which stores the center of the viewport in Mercator meters from the top-left corner of the Web Mercator base tile, which is 180 W, 85.05 N.

 ## Unproject to geodetic coordinates

-To convert Tangram's Mercator coordinates to geodetic coordinates, two separate functions are needed, both of which reference the radius of the Earth:
+To convert Tangram's Mercator coordinates to standrd geodetic coordinates, two separate functions are needed:

 ```yaml
 float EARTH_RADIUS = 6378137.0 //radius of ellipsoid, WGS84